ANFTechTeam/ANFAutoAlerts/README.md

 What does it do?

 1. When an Azure NetApp Files Capacity Pool is created, ANFAutoAlerts creates an alert rule based on the specified percent capacity consumed.
-2. When and Azure NetApp Files Volume is created, ANFAutoAlerts creates an alert rule based on the specified percent capacity consumed.
+2. When an Azure NetApp Files Volume is created, ANFAutoAlerts creates an alert rule based on the specified percent capacity consumed.
 3. When an Azure NetApp Files Capacity Pool is resized, ANFAutoAlerts modifies an alert rule based on the specified percent capacity consumed.
 If the alert rule does not exist, it will be created.
 4. When and Azure NetApp Files Volume is resized, ANFAutoAlerts modifies an alert rule based on the specified percent capacity consumed.
 If the alert rule does not exist, it will be created.